talor-hammond/react-native-thunder-talks/README.old.md

         * Android / iOS folders hold the config files and builds related to the specific apps
         * index.js registers a component which is a function which returns our App.js
         * *Plan*
-            * Get it working programmatically with components, then create a StyleSheet component
+            * Create StyleSheet component beforehand, then get it working programmatically

 ### App.js
 * Our App.js is instantly recognisable, it's a normal React component